clicon/clixon-docs/upgrade.rst

 * `from` is the revision date in the startup file of the module.
 It is zero if the operation is ``ADD``
 * `to` is the revision date of the YANG module in the system.
 It is zero if the operation is ``DEL``

-If no action is made by the upgrade calback, and thus the XML is not upgraded, the next step is XML/Yang validation.
+If no action is made by the upgrade callback, and thus the XML is not upgraded, the next step is XML/Yang validation.

 An out-dated XML may still pass validation and the system will go up in normal state.